JAGFx/ets2-dashboard-skin/CONTRIBUTING.md

 If you still have a problem, you can [open a bug on Github](https://github.com/JAGFx/ets2-dashboard-skin/issues/new?assignees=&labels=bug%2C+feature%2Ftodo&template=bug_report.md&title=)

+> Note: If the application crashes and closes immediately, you can open a terminal and type `ets2-dashboard-skin.exe`.With this, the application will not crash anymore and the error will be displayed.

 Please give all mentioned information about the problem.
 Without this, I am not able to reproduce the problem and solve it.